Dylan Carlson Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.

-- Twins pitchers combine to give up 121 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- In his most recent time out on Tuesday, the right-hander threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering six hits.
+- The right-hander's last time out came on Wednesday against the Seattle Mariners, when he tossed 3 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.